itmakesyousick/HTF-Candles-Pivots/README.md

 # HTF-Candles-Pivots
-## Next
+## v13.0
+- Adjusted the "Expected price range".
-- Adjusted　the "Expected price range"
+- Changed the "Expected price range" colors.
-- Added averages to labels
+- Added averages to the candle's labels.
+- Added options in Pivots label "Levels and Price" and "Price" to the Pivots labels.

 ## v12.0
 - Added an option "Expected price range".